mpeeples2008/ArchNetSci/_book/01-data.md

 # Data and Workspace Setup{#DataAndWorkspace}

-This section provides downloadable files for the network data sets used in this online companion and in the book as well as information on the primary R packages used for analysis and visualization throughout this tutorial.
-We also provide very brief instructions for importing these data into R using R-studio and some guidance on setting up your R-studio working environment.
+This section provides downloadable files for the network data sets used in this online companion and in the book as well as information on the primary R packages used for analysis and visualization throughout the tutorials in this document.
+We provide very brief instructions for importing these data into R using R-studio and some guidance on setting up your R-studio working environment.
 For additional guidance see [Getting Started in R](#GettingStarted).

 ## Data Sets{#DataSets}